Breckin Meyer: Career

 Meyer also starred in Blue State (2007) with Anna Paquin in which he plays a passionately liberal guy on the campaign trail for John Kerry in the 2004 elections.
 He drunkenly pledges to move to Canada if Bush wins the election, and on his journey meets a mysterious young woman, played by Paquin.
 He co-starred with Matthew McConaughey in Ghosts of Girlfriends Past (2009).
 Meyer starred opposite Emily Kinney and Giselle Eisenberg in the independent dark comedy The Enormity of Life (2021) about a suicidal man struggling with life and love.

 Meyer regularly does writing and voice work on Robot Chicken, and was nominated for an Emmy for his writing on the Robot Chicken: Star Wars specials.
 He also voiced the adolescent Joseph Gribble on the animated series King of the Hill and starred on the Adult Swim series Titan Maximum.

-Meyer is also a musician, playing drums in the punk band The Street Walkin' Cheetahs and with Tom Morello's The Nightwatchman, as well as Ben Harper, Cypress Hill, Slash and Perry Farrell at L.A.'s Hotel Café.
+Meyer is also a musician, playing drums in the punk band The Street Walkin' Cheetahs as well as with artists including The Nightwatchman, Ben Harper, Cypress Hill, Slash and Perry Farrell at L.A.'s Hotel Café.

-Meyer is the drummer for Tom Morello's alter ego The Nightwatchman's back-up band The Freedom Fighter Orchestra.
-He toured with Morello on The Nightwatchman's 2008 Justice Tour.
+Meyer was the drummer for the Nightwatchman's (Tom Morello) backing band, called The Freedom Fighter Orchestra.
+Meyer toured with the Nightwatchman's 2008 Justice Tour.
 He appears in Street Sweeper Social Club's video for "100 Little Curses" and "Promenade".

 Personal life

 Meyer married screenwriter and film director Deborah Kaplan on October 14, 2001, and has two daughters with her.
 They divorced in 2014.

+As of 2024, he is dating Kelly Rizzo, the widow of Bob Saget.

-His brother, Frank Meyer, is a staffer and producer of Fresh Ink Online at G4tv.com.
+His brother, Frank Meyer, was a staffer and producer of Fresh Ink Online at G4tv.com.